JeffW12345/English-Draughts-Using-Spring-Boot/README.md

 also running locally.
 It is a revised and improved version of a project I did at university - https://github.com/JeffW12345/EnglishDraughts.

-The app uses the Model View Controller paradigm, and uses Spring Boot's WebSocket library to achieve push-based communications between the clients and the server.
+The server runs a Spring Boot server.
+The client instances send messages to that server using the Jakarta WebSocket library.
+The application code does not actively listen for messages to the clients - instead, they are received on a push basis, with the listening being handled by the library code.

 RUNNING INSTRUCTIONS
 ====================